RubixML/ML/docs/cross-validation.md

 ```

 ## Validators
-Metrics can be used stand-alone or they can be used within a [Validator](cross-validation/api.md) as the scoring function.
-Validators automate cross validation by training and testing a learner on different subsets of a master dataset.
+Metrics can be used stand-alone or they can be used within a [Validator](cross-validation/api.md) object as the scoring function.
+Validators automate the cross validation process by training and testing a learner on different subsets of a master dataset.
 The way in which subsets are chosen depends on the algorithm the validator employs under the hood.
 For example, a [K Fold](cross-validation/k-fold.md) validator will automatically select one of k *folds* of the dataset to use as a validation set and then use the rest of the folds to train the learner.
 It will do this until the model is trained and tested on every sample in the dataset at least once.

 **Example**